sagemath/sagewiki_to_gh-2022-10-10/Integral_Calculus.md

 = Integral Calculus =

-Besides the examples on this page, please see the discussion in ["BasicCalculus"].
+Besides the examples on this page, please see the discussion in [[BasicCalculus]].

 == Definite and Indefinite Integrals ==